zenangst/Dock/README.md

 ## Description

-Interact with the Dock using `CoreDockSendNotification` on macOS in pure Swift.
+Interact with the Dock using `CoreDockSendNotification` private API on macOS in pure Swift.
+**Note** that this is not meant for apps that are distributed on the App Store, they will be rejected.

 The API couldn't be simpler.